 - Γ(s + 1) = sΓ(s), since

 - Γ(s + 1) = lim T→∞ (Integral of 0 → T) e −t tp dt

 - = p (Integral 0 → ∞) e −t tp-1 dt

 - = pΓ(p)

 - If s = n, a positive integer, then Γ(n + 1) = n!

-Gamma function is applicable for all complex numbers (A complex number is defined as a number in common.
+The gamma function is applicable for all complex numbers (A complex number is defined as a number in common.
 It has two parts.
-The first one is known as real and followed by an imaginary number.
-The common imaginary number that is used as part of mathematics is the small letter “i” and the square of i is always equal to the constant -1) and it is not defined for negative integers including zero.
-All-natural numbers will be known as a discrete set and all positive real numbers will be known as a continuous set.
+The first one is a real number, followed by an imaginary number.
+The common imaginary number used in mathematics is the small letter “i,” and the square of i is always equal to the constant -1).
+Negative integers and zero do not have definitions for them.
+We consider all natural numbers as a discrete set and all positive real numbers as a continuous set.
 Please note that the Gamma function will behave like a normal factorial for all natural numbers.
-However, the leeway to the real positive numbers makes it useful for modeling sites that include continuous change, with vital applications to differential and integral calculus, differential equations, complex analysis, and statistics
+However, the leeway to the real positive numbers makes it helpful in modeling sites that include continuous change, with vital applications to differential and integral calculus, differential equations, complex analysis, and statistics.

 This is a guide to Gamma Function Formula.
 Here we discuss how to calculate the Gamma Function?
 Along with practical examples.
 You may also look at the following articles to learn more –